Xavier vs. Oakland College Basketball Predictions & Picks - November 27

 - Xavier makes 6.2 three-pointers per game (275th in college basketball), while its opponents have made 5.5 on average.

-- The Musketeers rank 220th in college basketball with 92.4 points scored per 100 possessions, and 40th in college basketball defensively with 79.7 points conceded per 100 possessions.
+- The Musketeers' 92.4 points per 100 possessions on offense rank 220th in college basketball, and the 79.7 points they allow per 100 possessions rank 40th in college basketball.

 Oakland Performance Insights

-- The Golden Grizzlies score 72.7 points per game (223rd in college basketball) and give up 71.7 (194th in college basketball) for a +6 scoring differential overall.
+- The Golden Grizzlies put up 72.7 points per game (223rd in college basketball) while allowing 71.7 per outing (194th in college basketball).
+They have a +6 scoring differential.

-- Oakland loses the rebound battle by 1.8 boards on average.
-It collects 32.7 rebounds per game, 210th in college basketball, while its opponents pull down 34.5.
+- The 32.7 rebounds per game Oakland accumulates rank 210th in college basketball, 1.8 fewer than the 34.5 its opponents pull down.

-- Oakland connects on 8.3 three-pointers per game (102nd in college basketball) while shooting 35% from beyond the arc (120th in college basketball).
-It is making 1.0 more three than its opponents, who drain 7.3 per game at 28%.
+- Oakland connects on 8.3 three-pointers per game (102nd in college basketball), 1.0 more than its opponents.
+It shoots 35% from deep (120th in college basketball), and its opponents are shooting 28%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.